1. Ulnar Deviation

 Most traditional, and even many ergonomic keyboards, feature keys with a high activation force and/or “short-travel” switches.
 High force keys require more effort to actuate and thus cause more finger strain and fatigue.
 These effects build up over time and can cause a variety of health issues.

 Short-travel switches like those found on laptops and many “budget-friendly” keyboards require that you fully-depress the key to actuate it.
-The result is “bottoming out” with thousands of unnecessary micro-impacts on your fingertips each day.
+With no built-in “buffer-zone”, the result is “bottoming out” with each and every key press, resulting in hundreds of thousands of unnecessary micro-impacts on your fingertips each year.

 The Freestyle family of keyboards use low-force, full-travel key switches to reduce strain and fatigue, and eliminate unnecessary impacts.